Exercise, Anxiety and Personal Identity

 Some people find it helps their confidence to start doing a little more walking or something on their own before joining a group activity.
 There are online activities on this page or you could try an app like Active 10 from our Fitness apps page.

 We’re working with activity providers to list as many inclusive local sessions as possible in one place.
-Get Active Hampshire and Get Active Isle of Wight feature all kinds of activities.
+The Hampshire activity finder and Isle of Wight activity finder feature all kinds of activities.
 You can search by postcode, browse a map or search for a specific activity.
 Many of the sessions are designed to support people of all ages and abilities.

 Walking for Health is a great initiative for those who want to enjoy the social side of being active.
 We are lucky to have 13 schemes operating in Hampshire and the Isle of Wight.
 The walks are short and over easy terrain.
 They are open to everyone.
 But, they are specifically aimed at those who are not very active.
 Find your nearest walks on the Walking for Health website.